ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - Do you play any sports?
 - Choose one famous person from history you want on your team during a zombie apocalypse.
 - THURSDAY (only 2 questions):
-  - What’s your favorite place of all the places you’ve travelled?
+  - What’s your favorite place of all the places you’ve traveled?
   - Is my MVP ready?
 What is missing?
   <!--
   Refresh MVP requirements: